 All movies depends on the audience accepting a departure from their daily lives.
 We know these are actors on movie sets inventing a false reality.
 Mostly this departure is what people are paying for: an escape of one kind or another.
 Even the act of sitting in a full theater itself, sharing an experience with others, is something we don’t do often in life anymore.
 Consider the ritualistic decent into shared silence as the previews end and the feature film begins: when else in life are we in grand rooms with hundreds of strangers who all agree to respectfully share the silence?
 It’s evidence that everyone has reverence for the powerful shared escape of film.

-More to the point about Star Wars: the endless arguments about plot lines and holes, boneheaded choices by lead characters, or story arcs that go nowhere reveal the arguers chosen position on the spectrum of disbelief suspension: they only want to disbelieve so much, as in “YES, movies with time-travel, or zombies, are fine.
+More to the point about Star Wars, these are not realistic films.
+Most of the battles, plots and plans even in the original triology don’t hold up well to even the most basic questions (see: we dare you to explain Luke’s plan).
+It’s the suspension of disbelief that holds most viewers back from ever asking these kinds of questions.
+Which means the endless arguments about plot lines and holes, boneheaded choices by lead characters, or story arcs that go nowhere reveal the arguers chosen position on the spectrum of disbelief suspension: they only want to disbelieve so much.
+Which translates into something like “YES, movies with time-travel, or zombies, are fine.
 And in Star Wars, it’s OK that a long time ago spaceships somehow operated on different principles of physics, a power exists that unifies the universe in such a way that people can use it move objects with their minds, but NO a Starkiller base couldn’t possibly work.”
 Even when we criticize the inconsistencies of a film, we forget that we’re partly responsible for the rules we’re expecting a fiction to be consistent with.

 Part of the value, in fables and fantasy, of bonehead choices and challenges to logic is the gift of superiority it gives to the audience.
 It’s straight out of the classic soap opera and hero myth narrative playbook to inspire the audience to judge mistakes, to debate flaws, and to be enraged by them.
 “What!
 They had an evil twin?” is well known as one of many standard genre tropes for soap operas and films, but even the Iliad expects us to accept the plausibility of a (successful) Trojan horse, the power of Helen’s beauty, and even begs the reader to criticize the hero Achilles (although perhaps not the supernatural nature of his powers).